Ultimate Guide to Stored Product Pests

 Problems they cause

-- Their activity inside stored food items can increase the humidity and higher levels of moisture breeds mould and spoils your food
+- Their activity inside stored food items can increase the humidity, and higher levels of moisture breed mould and spoil your food

 - Can penetrate well-sealed packaging and contaminate food

-- Their flattened body makes it easy for them easily hide and breed in hard-to-reach places such as tiny cracks and crevices to evade treatmen
+- Their flattened body makes it easy to hide and breed in hard-to-reach places, such as tiny cracks and crevices, to evade treatment.

 Read more about sawtoothed grain beetles here.